mariuslundgard/node-frontend-starter/README.md

 # node-hipster-starter

-Hipster starter repos don’t follow no trend (and don’t use no emojis).
+Real hipster starter repos don’t follow no trend (and don’t use no emojis).

 ## Features